rajivharlalka/rajivharlalka.github.io/content/about/about.md

 Hello There

- I am Rajiv, a Pre-Final Year Undergraduate Student at IIT Kharagpur.
+ I am Rajiv, a Final Year Undergrad at IIT Kharagpur.
 From spending my time either reading some random article on the internet to having a nice talk with my friends on [2.2](https://wiki.metakgp.org/w/2.2) , my time has been passing by recently.
 I am into writing code in Javascript and Go , have developed a low key-hate for Python.
 Recently had a exposure on containerization and  orchestration tools whose working parts fantisized me a lot.
 Exploring Databases as Distributed systems, System Design currently and it's worth learning.

  Am part of a group of Open Source ethusiasts , [Kharagpur Open Source Society](https://kossiitkgp.org) where we conduct Workshop, seminars on Git,Linux and other Tools to spread the word about Open Source among the college students.